Fajah Lourens

 Fajah Hanna Nicole Lourens (born July 3, 1981) is a Dutch actress, model and disc jockey.

 Career

-She played the role of Yasmin Fuentes in the Dutch soap opera Goede Tijden, Slechte Tijden for three seasons (2002–2005).
+She played the role of Yasmin Fuentes in the Dutch soap opera Goede tijden, slechte tijden for three seasons (2002–2005).
 Lourens had her film debut in Stiletto's (2011) and had a role in Amsterdam Heavy (2011).

 She participated in So You Wanna Be a Popstar (2007), finishing tenth.
 Lourens was a participant in the third season of the Dutch version of 71 Degrees North, but the show was cancelled when host Ernst-Paul Hasselbach died during shooting.
-Currently, Fajah Lourens competes in Expeditie Robinson.
+In 2012 Fajah Lourens competed in Expeditie Robinson.

-Lourens began deejaying in 2011, playing at clubs including Jimmy Woo, Panama, Beachclub Vroeger, Escape, Het Paard, Holland Casino, Cinema, and Off Corso.
+Lourens began deejaying in 2011, performing at clubs such as Jimmy Woo, Panama, Beachclub Vroeger, Escape, Het Paard, Holland Casino, Cinema, and Off Corso.
 She is also active as a music producer.

 In January 2011, it was announced that Lourens was cast in the action film Amsterdam Heavy by director Michael Wright.

+In 2016, Lourens released her first book, The Killerbody Plan, a 12-week guide to getting fit.
+The book went on to be a best-seller.